April 22, 2024

 5. Think in increments.

 "Simply walking versus driving or taking another form of transportation that doesn't require physical movement, when compounded over time, can be quite beneficial," says Dr. Greene.
-In fact, a 2021 study found that just 11 extra minutes of movement per day can make a difference in your lifespan.
-So, if you're already going for a walk, tack on 11 more minutes for benefits that will go the extra mile.
+In fact, a 2021 study showed that just 11 extra minutes of movement per day can make a difference in your lifespan.
+So, if you're already going for a walk, tack on 11 more minutes for health benefits that will go the extra mile.

 How Walking Can Boost Your Healthspan, Plus 5 Ways to Up Your StepsSo How Many Steps Is Enough?